Why Does Portuguese Sound Slavic?

 Why does Portuguese sound so different from Spanish and Italian?

-Another reason why Portuguese sounds different from Spanish and Italian is because of the various dialects that exist within the language.
-For example, the Portuguese spoken in Portugal is different from the Portuguese spoken in Brazil.
-The two regions have been exposed to different cultures and speeches.
+Another reason why Portuguese sounds slavic or different from Spanish and Italian is because of the various dialects that exist within the language.
+For example, the Portuguese that people speak in Portugal differs from the Portuguese that people speak in Brazil.
+The two regions have encountered different cultures and speech patterns.
 As a result, the Portuguese spoken in each area has its unique features.

-Finally, the way Portuguese is spoken also contributes to its unique sound.
-For example, Portuguese has a lot of nasal sounds, which are not found in Spanish or Italian.
-This is because Portuguese has a different alphabet, which includes some letters that are not found in the other Romance languages.
-As a result, Portuguese has a distinct sound that sets it apart from the other Romance languages.
+The way people speak Portuguese contributes to its unique sound.
+For example, Portuguese contains many nasal sounds absent in Spanish or Italian.
+Portuguese uses a different alphabet, including letters not found in other Romance languages.
+As a result, Portuguese sounds slavic or has a distinct sound that sets it apart from the other Romance languages.

 What Makes it Seem Like Russian

 Although Portuguese and Russian are two very different languages, they do share a common ancestry in Latin.
 The similarities between them go beyond pronunciation—Portuguese and Russian also share many grammatical structures.
-If you’re used to hearing Spanish or Italian, you might be surprised by how much your brain picks up on these linguistic quirks when it comes to other languages in the family, including Portuguese.
+If you’re used to hearing Spanish or Italian, you might be surprised by how much you pick up on these linguistic quirks when you encounter other languages in the family, including Portuguese.

 How Other Lusophones Feel about This Accusation

-But if you ask native speakers of other languages heavily based on Latin—such as Spanish, French, or Italian—whether they think Portuguese sounds Slavic, you’ll likely get quite a different response.
+Native speakers of Latin-based languages like Spanish, French, or Italian often disagree that Portuguese sounds Slavic.
 They may even tell you it doesn’t sound Slavic at all!
 Many factors go into whether one native language will sound similar to another (and even what similar means).

 Frequently Asked Questions